otto-de/logsmith/README.md

 ```
 After startup, a small cloud should appear in the start bar (this application has no main window).

-#### 4. Add access-key (aws)
+#### 4. Add access-key or sso-session (aws)
-Click on the cloud and select "Set access key".
+Click on the cloud and select "Set access key" or "Set SSO Session".

-A dialog will appear where you can add your access key data.
-Please be advised that an access-key must start with the prefix `access-key`.
-The default name is simply `access-key`.
+A dialog will appear where you can add your data.
+Please be advised that an access-key must start with the prefix `access-key` and sso-sessions must start with `sso`.

+The default name is simply `access-key` and `sso` respectively.

 #### 5. Add configuration
 To add your configuration for the accounts and profiles (aka profile groups) you want to login in, click on the cloud and select "Edit Config".